Sungmin-JHU/science/chapter4.md

-# Results
+# Results:

-**Results:** We can see from the graph that poor and bad nutrition groups are associated with a higher mortality rate over time.
+We can see from the graph that poor and bad nutrition groups are associated with a higher mortality rate over time.

 ```stata